Cornell-MAE-UG/fa25-portfolio-ars452-adam/_projects/2025_Bus_Engine_MAE2210.md

 # Thermodynamic Analysis of the Cummins X12 Engine Used in the MCI J4500

-In this report, I address the task of selecting a real-world instance of a device or system, explaining how it works in detail, and analyzing its performance under a change in operating conditions.
-This analysis includes:

-* A description of the system (MCI J4500 Motor Coach engine)
-* System diagrams and thermodynamic cycle descriptions
-* Mass, energy, and entropy balance equations capturing the central physics
-* Comparison of performance between standard operating conditions and "cold" winter conditions.
+Earlier this week, after completing my last final of the Fall 2025, I scurried home to leave behind all of my semester blues.
+The journey from Ithaca to my home in NYC was fortunately made smooth and efficient thanks to Cornell's Campus to Campus shuttle service, which provides round-trip service between the university's medical and general campuses.
+The shuttle service primarily utilizes the MCI J4500 motorcoach, so as a way to give thanks for the impeccable transportation, I have chosen to analyze the engine that powers this incredible bus.

 ## Background

-The MCI J4500 is the best-selling motor coach in North America, widely used for intercity travel, tour operations, and corporate shuttles.
-To analyze the thermodynamics powering this vehicle, I have selected its standard powerplant: the **Cummins X12**.
+The MCI J4500 is among the best-selling motor coaches in the United States, praised for its for dependability and comfort across uses ranging from intercity travel to tour operations.
+The **Cummins X12** is the heavy-duty diesel engine behind this beauty, renowened for its high power-to-weight ratio that makes operating (and resting in) the bus a seamless experience.

-This heavy-duty diesel engine is a workhorse of the industry, known for its high power-to-weight ratio.
-Unlike the small gasoline engine in typical automotive examples, this is a turbocharged, inline-6 diesel engine.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">